nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 ## The standards-first web framework

-To relief my disappointment with the frontend ecosystem, I'm showing a better way to build websites.
+To relieve my disappointment with the frontend ecosystem, I'm showing a better way to build websites.
 It is based on the following foundations:

 1. **Standards first**: Browsers have evolved significantly in the past decade.
 By working with the standards rather than against them, we create better products with less code.

-1. **HTML first**: semantic HTML is the foundation for everything: layouts, server components, and interactive islands.
+2. **HTML first**: semantic HTML is the foundation for everything: layouts, server components, and interactive islands.
 The same syntax and mental model is better for developers, search engines, and screen readers.

-1. **Content first**: Rich Markdown syntax handles everything from marketing to documentation.
+3. **Content first**: Rich Markdown syntax handles everything from marketing to documentation.
 Content lives in clean, accessible files - not in JavaScript.

-1. **Design systems**: modern, systematic CSS is more powerful than you think.
+4. **Design systems**: modern, systematic CSS is more powerful than you think.
 Learn to build design systems, and you'll get better interfaces with less code.

 Here's what this enables:

 1. **Faster tooling**: Content updates in 10-50ms, style changes in 5-20ms, and component modifications in 20-100ms.
-It's s whole new hot-reloading experience.
+It's a whole new hot-reloading experience.

 2. **Cleaner code**: No TypeScript imports, no utility classes, no state management complexity.
 Just clean, minimalistic code that naturally separates content, structure, and styling.

-1. **Faster pages**: The fastest page load is one that requires just a single request.
+3. **Faster pages**: The fastest page load is one that requires just a single request.
 No framework initialization, no cumulative layout shifts, no waiting for JavaScript.
 When content and styling arrive together, pages simply appear.

 [Learn how Nue works →](/docs/)